HatsuHodowa/Flash-Card-Maker/README.md

 # Flash-Card-Maker
 A simple python program for creating flash card sets and studying them.
-I created this initially just to study for my Japanese class, but decided to keep adding onto it as I thought of new features that could be useful.
+I created this initially just to study for my Japanese class (after Quizlet's sharp decline in GOATness), but decided to keep adding onto it as I thought of new features that could be useful.

 # Future To-Dos
 - Add a quiz mode where you have to type the answer and it gives you feedback after each question